Eva Green, producers battle in UK court over collapsed film

 White Lantern’s evidence includes expletive-filled text messages in which Green called one of the film’s executive producers, Jake Seal, “evil” a “devious sociopath” and a “mad man,” and branded production manager Terry Bird a “moron.”

+Mallin said Green had “a vitriolic aversion to making a film that White Lantern could and was going to make.”

+“We have got a critical split between the expectation of Eva Green and the film she wanted to make and what the budget could afford,” he said.

-Green’s lawyer, Cullen, said the text message had to be seen “in context” as “an informal venting of a stream of consciousness” during a tense stage of the film’s production.
+Green’s attorney, Cullen, said the text message had to be seen “in context” as “an informal venting of a stream of consciousness” during a tense stage of the film’s production.

 He accused the production company of seeking “to lay every failure of the production at Ms. Green’s door.”